Skip to content

 How Does Third-Party Publishing Increase Online Visibility?

 Where your name and your firm’s name is mentioned online has a critical role in how visible you are.
-Same goes for what topics you’re connected to, like practice areas and cases, and where you’re located, including the city and state(s) you practice law in.
+Same goes for what legal topics you write about and are connected to, like practice areas, related news, and cases, and where you’re located, including the city and state(s) you practice law in.
 This is all part of your digital footprint, a traceable network of your online activities, connections, and mentions.

 Search systems need third-party context to understand you and to determine if your content meets the needs of the user.
 To determine your credibility and whether what you have to say should be shown to an audience, they consider everything – websites, blogs, social media profiles, professional networking platforms, memberships to industry associations, and the original content you create and share.